christopherobin/mage/lib/archivist/Readme.md

 Where you do this for each topic you want to store in your vaults.
 The `index` array must be provided if your topic depends on an index.
 This array is the signature of the indexes you will provide when referring to data.

+If `mediaType` is provided, this topic's media type will default to the specified value.

 The `readOptions` object may be supplied to overwrite default `options` that are used when reading from your archivist.
 The following defaults are defined, and they can be individually replaced: